mrdk/mind/doc/streams.rst

 A file stream is an extension of the stream interface for reading from a file (or any other stream in a Unix system).

+.. word:: this-file    ( -- addr ) |K|

+   Variable that contains the address of the file stream which is currently read.

 .. word:: init.mind    ( -- addr ) |K|, "init-dot-mind"

    File stream that refers to a file that is read automatically at